FEAST OF OUR LADY OF GUADALUPE

-Collections for the weekend of October 21-22: Regular and for World Mission Sunday.
+Collections for the weekend of December 9-10: Regular and for the Retirement Fund for Religious.
 The basket will be passed twice.

 Your generosity is greatly appreciated.
 It enables the preservation, ministry and maintenance of our historic church.
 It assists us in reaching out to the people of our neighborhood.

 A FEW WORDS FROM DEACON DAVE - I would like to offer a special warm welcome to any visitors who join us this weekend as we celebrate the second Sunday of Advent as well as the Feast Day of Our Lady of Guadalupe.
 Let us all participate with joyful hearts in this special liturgy.
 Please continue the celebration with us in Drilling Hall after mass.
 Traditional homemade Hispanic foods will be available for purchase at a very reasonable cost.

 John the Baptist calls us this Advent to prepare a way in our lives for the coming of the Lord, our Shepherd, in whom, as Responsorial Psalm says, kindness and truth have met, justice and peace have embraced.
 This is the one we are called to meet this Advent!

 Let us continue to ‘watch’ for the Lord in our midst, knowing we are never alone.
 Let us listen for voice of the Lord as we continue our Advent preparations.
 What will we see and hear and do this Advent that will lead us closer to Christ?
 Watch for the signs!

 DO NOT PUT YOUR GUADALUPE RAFFLE TICKETS IN THE COLLECTION TODAY.
 Please give to the ushers separately.